Industrial chicken farm. Credit: Photoarte: Shutterstock

 • Local Plan policies (check your council's Local Plan documents).

 • National Planning Policy.
-Each UK country has its own policy, and there’s a guide to useful parts of each one for the purposes of factory farming in our technical guides for England, Northern Ireland, Scotland and Wales.
+Each UK country has its own policy.
+We have summarised the evidence for how factory farming opposes the various aims of planning policy in a technical guide for England, Northern Ireland, Scotland and Wales.

 • Impact on landscape, traffic, noise, odour, water, public health.